submariner-io/submariner-website/src/content/quickstart/openshiftgn/_index.md

 {{% notice info %}}

-Please note that the prep_for_subm.sh script has a few pre-requirements, you will need to install: **oc, aws-cli, terraform, and unzip**.
+Please note that the prep_for_subm.sh script requires that you first have the following installed: **oc, aws-cli, terraform, and unzip**.

 {{% /notice %}}